DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/SETTING PROFILES/Customer purchase order change.md

 # Customer document type setting profiles - Purchase order change

 Users can access the form by navigating to **EDI > Setup > Document types**.
+< Note: Customer purchase order change doesn’t apply to Sales agreement order types.

 - To create a new record, select document type **Customer purchase order change**.
 - Select the **New** button in the **Settings profiles** FastTab.
 - Specify the **Settings profile id** and **Description** of the profile.
 - Select the Settings profile id hyperlink or the **Setup** button to update profile details.

+/** Applies only to Automatic processing method.
+When Change is manually approved these document settings and validations are ignored and applicable D365 sales order fields updated.

 **Field**           |	**Description**	                          | **Options/Example**
 :-------            |:-------                                   |:----------